-- Loosen any tight clothing and put blankets, coats, or clothing over the victim to keep the person warm.
+- Loosen tight clothing and put blankets, coats, or clothing over the victim to keep the person warm.
 If you are able, raise up the victim’s legs.
-Even resting the victim’s legs on your knees can help prevent or minimize shock.
+Resting the victim’s legs on your knees can help prevent or minimize shock.
 You may also want to shade the victim from the sun or falling rain to minimize shock.

 - Offering encouraging words to the victim.
-For example, you could say “I know you’re hurting, but you’re strong and help is on the way.
-I’m going to stay with you as long as you need me.”
+For example, you could say, “I know you’re hurting, but you’re strong, and help is coming.
+I will stay with you as long as you need me.”

 - Hold the victim’s hand if you can.
 This can be a significant help for a person’s sense of survival.

-Turn over care to emergency personnel.
 Once emergency services arrive, let the personnel take over the person’s care.
-These individuals are better trained to handle car accidents and any injuries.
+These individuals are better trained to handle car accidents and injuries.

 - Provide emergency services with any information they should know about the care you’ve administered to the victim or other things you may have noticed.
 Ask if there is any way you can help them best do their job.
-In many cases, it will simply be speaking to the police when they arrive on the scene.
+Often, it will simply be speaking to the police when they arrive on the scene.